-4. PAYMENT OF RENT.
-During the period of time the parties are determining the Value of the Premises, if such period extends beyond the scheduled expiration of the Lease Term, Tenant shall pay Landlord one hundred five percent (105%) of the Minimum Rent payable during the prior year.
-If the Minimum Rent applicable to the first year of each Extension Term as determined herein is greater than the Minimum Rent paid by Tenant during the period of time following the end of the initial Term of the Lease or previously exercised Extension Term, as the case may be, then Tenant shall, within ten (10) days following the determination of the Minimum Rent for the first year of such Extension Term, pay to Landlord the amount underpaid.

-5. OPTIONS PERSONAL.
+4. OPTIONS PERSONAL.
 Each option granted to Tenant in this Lease is personal to the original Tenant and may not be exercised or assigned voluntarily or involuntarily, to any person or entity.
 In any event, the option(s) herein granted to the original Tenant are not assignable separate and apart from the Lease.

-6. MULTIPLE OPTIONS.
+5. MULTIPLE OPTIONS.
 In the event that Tenant has multiple options to extend the Term of the Lease, a later option cannot be exercised unless the prior option to extend has been so exercised.